 This website is part of an extended research project for an upcoming book (2015, Black Dog Publishing, London) on Habitat Forum and the associated UN conference in Vancouver, 1976.
+Scroll down for more information.
 Were you at Habitat?
 Please leave comments and memories here!

 I attended the UN Habitat World Urban Forum 7—the conference that is a descendent of Habitat 1976 in Vancouver—in Medellín, Colombia, from April 5-12 2014 as part of research for my book.
 Check my blog post on that event.

 RIP Al Clapp February 10, 1930 – April 9, 2013.